RidhimaBector/AnatomyOfUncertainty/README.md

 # AnatomyOfUncertainty
-This is the official repository for the paper "Expressive motion, Robotic manipulator, Perceptual uncertainty, Nonverbal communication, Laban Movement Analysis, Human-robot collaboration".
+This is the official repository for the paper "Anatomy of Uncertainty: Expressive Descriptors of Robot Motion for Nonverbal Human-Robot Communication".